-DIGITAL BOOKS FOR PC & MAC

-with discussion and comprehension questions
+DIGITAL BOOKS FOR PC & MAC with teacher discussion questions

 The weekly digital booklet can be projected onto a screen for the entire class to see.
 It is read by the teacher and includes discussion questions and suggested teaching points.
 Digital booklets can be opened on any computer that has Microsoft PowerPoint installed.